 By adding Internet access to every device imaginable, predictive analytics for insurers will be crucial for survival.

 For instance, the behavioral data of applicants is computed when underwriting premium rates for vehicle insurance.

 Does the driver slam on the brakes?
 Do they peel around corners?
-Do they park their car often in deserted locations?
-Are the roads conditions good where they drive?
+Do they park their car in deserted locations?
+Are the road conditions good where they drive?